tundish/blue_monday_78/justin_19780116_fired/anguish.rst

 [HIPSTER]_

-    You're not going to get any money out of my Uncle these days.
-He's not doing too well.
-He stopped paying my tuition fees last year and I had to drop out of the course I was here for.
+    You're not going to get any money out of my Uncle.
+He's not doing too well these days.

 [BARMAN]_

-    That's a shame, |HIPSTER_FIRSTNAME|.
+    Sorry to hear that, |HIPSTER_FIRSTNAME|.
+Hope gets better soon.

+[HIPSTER]_

+    No, I mean the business is in trouble.
+We didn't know until recently.

+    I came here on a course originally.
+My tuition fees went up last year and he said he couldn't pay them any more.

+    So I dropped out.

+[BARMAN]_

+    What course was that then, music?

+[HIPSTER]_

+    No, I was doing Banking and International Finance.

+[DRINKER_1]_

+    Stone me.

+[HIPSTER]_

+    At City University.
+So then I dropped out.
+And it's not the right time to go back home right now because everyone's at each other's throats about the liquidation.

+[DRINKER_2]_

+    Liquid nation.

+[DRINKER_1]_

+    Ha ha ha ha!

+[HIPSTER]_

+    So I got the job at the record company.

+[DRINKER_2]_

+    Yes please, |BARMAN_FIRSTNAME|.

+[HIPSTER]_

+    And then I realised that I wanted to be in music.

+[BARMAN]_

+    I'm very sorry, |DRINKER_2_FIRSTNAME|, but I'm going to need to see some cash this evening.

+[HIPSTER]_

+    Not banking.
+Which is just...

+[DRINKER_2]_

+    Oh behave, |BARMAN_FIRSTNAME|.
+I'm a loyal customer.

 .. |BARMAN_FIRSTNAME| property:: BARMAN.name.firstname
 .. |BARMAN_SURNAME| property:: BARMAN.name.surname
+.. |DRINKER_2_FIRSTNAME| property:: DRINKER_2.name.firstname
 .. |HIPSTER_FIRSTNAME| property:: HIPSTER.name.firstname
 .. |HIPSTER_SURNAME| property:: HIPSTER.name.surname